YasserLoukniti/Movies/Movie1 (2).md

 ## Overview

-"The Hunger Games" is a gripping science fiction adventure film set in a dystopian future.
+"The Hunger Games" is a gripping science fiction adventure serie of films set in a dystopian future.
 Based on the best-selling novel by Suzanne Collins, the movie explores a world where children are selected to fight to the death in a televised event.
 It's a story of survival, rebellion, and the indomitable spirit of the human will.

 ## Key Characters